zupandit/Movie_Review_Back-End/README.md

-#BACK END OF MOVIE REVIEW
+# FULL STACK MOVIE REVIEW APP

-I am using MongoDB and ExpressJS to run the back-end.
+I am using MongoDB and ExpressJS to run the back end.
+Vanilla JS on the front.